uwcse440/web-cse440-sp16/_assignments/assignment2/index.md

 - What are your plans for the remaining inquiries?
 - How do you plan to change your protocol based on what you learned in your first inquiry?

+__REMEMBER__: All names of inquiry participants should be replaced with pseudonyms in all documents you submit to us!
+It is important to protext the identity of your participants even in the case that your study seems harmless.

 ### Examples from Prior Offerings

 Examples from prior offerings include: